Sama-Mohsen/Pizza-Steve-Online-food-ordering-platform/README.md

 ## Pizza Steve - Online Food Ordering Platform (Frontend Only)

 ### Overview
-This project is a **frontend-only** online food ordering platform designed for **Pizza Steve**.
+This project is a **frontend-only** online food ordering platform.
 It provides a visually engaging interface for browsing menu items, adding them to the cart, and placing orders seamlessly.

 ### Features
 - **Fully Responsive Design**: Works seamlessly across different screen sizes.